ALL COURSES CURRENT FOR 2023!

 Missouri

 Missouri does not license insurance adjusters.
-For Missouri residents wanting to become a licensed independent adjuster, a nonresident Designated Home State (DHS) License can be obtained from Texas.
+For Missouri residents wanting to become a licensed independent adjuster, a nonresident Designated Home State (DHS) License can be obtained from Texas or Florida.
 We have the courses you need to fulfill your licensing requirements.

 Applicable Training Courses